 Whether you have to pay taxes on funds you collect through PayPal depends on the transaction type, of which there are two.
 First, there are personal ones, which involve the non-commercial transfer of funds between people who know each other.

-Collecting your roommate’s portion of the monthly rent
+Collecting your roommate's share of monthly utilities

 When you’re the recipient in these transactions, you've typically earned business income.
 No matter how small the amount, you’re required to report it on your tax return and will probably owe taxes as a result.